gagayuan/alignshort/README.md

 | 8             | 4248            | 110.7          | 108.4          |
 | 4             | 8952            | 109.6          | 108.4          |

+Therefore, when align to human cdna, it is recommended to use a server with 16GB of memory.
+When align to the human dna, it is recommended to use a server with 128GB of memory.

 ### Contact
 If you have any questions, please contact <xuxi@iict.ac.cn>.